-The business plan of Sport Flanders 2022 focusses, amongst other points, on getting more women involved in sport, as athletes, trainers, directors and officials, and to ameliorate the image building of women in sport through media and communication.
+The policy plan of the minister is specified on a yearly basis through a policy letter.
+The latest policy letter for 2022 focusses also on getting more women involved in sport, as athletes, trainers, officials, directors and board members, and to ameliorate the image building of women in sport through media and communication.

 Additionally, a new project is geared towards working on the drop-out of teenagers and aims to diminish the number of girls dropping out of sport during their teenage years.
 And, from 2022 onwards, organisers of sport events can receive financial support when they increase the participation of women and girls.